Buttercup core library

 Entrys.
 Together, in a nested structure, these items act as a secure store for a user's credentials (much like standard managers these days).
 Entries allow you to store a credential's username and password, along with other miscellaneous properties (meta) and invisible functional info (attributes).

-Buttercup archives sit in memory as an Object instance that is built from delta-style commands that modify the structure.
+Buttercup archives sit in memory as an Object instance that is built from deltas that modify the structure.
 As changes are made to the archive, new delta commands are added to the history and saved to the archive's

 Datasource.
 Archives are compressed and encrypted before being saved.

 The core of the system, this Buttercup Core, boasts a few awesome features: